Note: if you urgently need a replacement passport, see Emergency Passports instead.

 - Background & Facial Editing - The background was removed or lightened.
 Smoothing of the skin, the removal or editing of features including marks and creases on the face, and/or the addition of features to the image.

-- Damaged Photos – Photos which contain numerous scratches or marks (ink or printing spots/lines).
+- Damaged Photos – Photos which contain numerous scratches or marks (ink, paperclip or printing spots/lines).

 - Expression – We require a neutral facial expression, which can be explained as a relaxed face with closed mouth, no smiling, no frowning, and eyes open.